Updated: Jul 27

 Paying attention to the other textiles in the space (curtains and rug) I decided to highlight the underdog colors.
 There is a pale mustard yellow in just a couple areas of the rug that I pulled into the quilt on the bed.
 I lucked up and found a pillow from Zara Home in the same window pane pattern and color as the curtains.
 (Sold out, but here’s a similar one)

-For the light fixture, I did a budget (aka free) diy by removing the existing boob light dome, and replacing it with a drum shade I had.
-After removing the glass dome, I slid the drum shade through the center thread of the boob light.
+For the light fixture, I did a budget (aka free) DIY by removing the existing boob light dome, and replacing it with a drum shade I had.
+After removing the glass dome, I slid the drum shade through the center thread of said boob light base.
 I simply used the round nut that held the original dome In place to secure the lamp shade in place.
 Here’s how it looks from underneath.
 I opted out of adding a paper/plexiglass diffuser, but it would’ve been a nice finishing touch!